Patrick-CH/QA-covid19/README.md

 We would like to thank WHUT for providing us an opportunity to team up and work together.

-I would like to acknowledge Professor, Doc.
+We would like to acknowledge Professor, Doc.
 Liu, for inspiring my interest in the development of innovative technologies.